Homeowner reviewing HELOC statements as prime rate changes affect interest costs

 What Happens to Your HELOC Payments When the Prime Rate Changes?

-When the prime rate rises, your minimum monthly payment rises proportionally — and most HELOC borrowers only pay interest during the draw period, so the full rate increase hits immediately.
+When the prime rate rises, your minimum monthly payment rises proportionally.
+Most HELOC borrowers only pay interest during the draw period, so the full rate increase hits immediately.
 A 0.25% rate increase on a $50,000 balance raises monthly interest by approximately $10.42 per month.
 A full 1% increase adds roughly $41.67 per month on that same balance.

 The HELOC prime rate changes that occurred between March 2022 and July 2023 were particularly severe.
 The Fed raised the federal funds rate by a cumulative 525 basis points across that cycle, according to the FOMC’s historical rate decisions.
-A HELOC borrower carrying a $100,000 balance saw their annual interest cost increase by more than $5,250 over that period — a concrete illustration of variable-rate risk.
+A HELOC borrower carrying a $100,000 balance saw their annual interest cost increase by more than $5,250 over that period.
+That is not a theoretical illustration of variable-rate risk.
+It happened to real borrowers in a matter of months.

 Draw Period vs. Repayment Period

 During the draw period (typically 10 years), most HELOCs require interest-only minimum payments.
 Rate increases raise these minimums directly.
-During the repayment period (typically 20 years), both principal and interest are required.
-Rate changes still shift your payment, though their proportional impact on a fully amortizing payment is slightly smaller.
+During the repayment period (typically 20 years), both principal and interest are required, and rate changes still shift your payment, though their proportional impact on a fully amortizing payment is slightly smaller.

-Key Takeaway: A 1% prime rate increase costs a borrower roughly $83 per month more on a $100,000 HELOC balance during the draw period.
-Modeling this scenario before drawing funds is essential — the CFPB recommends stress-testing your HELOC payment at higher rates before borrowing.
+A 1% prime rate increase costs a borrower roughly $83 per month more on a $100,000 HELOC balance during the draw period.
+Modeling this scenario before drawing funds is worth the time, and the CFPB recommends stress-testing your HELOC payment at higher rates before borrowing.

 Prime Rate Scenario HELOC Rate (0% Margin) Monthly Interest on $50,000 Monthly Interest on $100,000